AurelienGasser/planetocd/lexicon.md

 # Lexicon

 Some OCD-related terms have no "official" translation in foreign languages.

-We use the following lexicons in our articles to ensure a consistent experience.
+Planet OCD uses the following lexicon to ensure a consistent experience.

 | English       | Français |